-And, because the world is the way it is, women start getting concerned about their desirability once they reach a certain age.
-To be frank, they feel the burden of this pressure much more than men, and they worry more about their chances of marrying once they pass over certain age thresholds.
+And, because the world is the way it is, women start concerned about their desirability once they reach a certain age.
+To be frank, they feel the burden of this pressure much more than men, and they worry more about their of marrying once they pass over certain age thresholds.

-Can You Still Find Love after 40?
+Can You Still married at 40?

-What Science Says About Getting Married After 40
+What Science Says About married after 40?

 Research from Pew says that the number of adults in the U.S. who are 18 and over and never married is increasing.
 In 2019, Pew Research looked at the census data and reported that about 38% of adults ages 25-54 were neither married nor living with a partner.
 Of those who are single, divorced, separated, and widowed, the largest group is those who never married, over 60% of all single people.

 Data from the United Nations says these are worldwide trends and the percent of people who reach 50 without ever marrying is also increasing.
 One study showed that 26% of unmarried Americans were already in a committed relationship.
 There is less societal pressure to marry than in the past and people aren’t doing it.